-An abuser’s goal is to affect and control the emotions, objective reasoning and the behavior of his victim.
+An abuser’s goal is to affect and control the emotions, objective reasoning, and behavior of his victim.
 Covert abuse is disguised by actions that appear normal, but it is clearly insidious and underhanded.

 The abuser methodically chips away at your confidence, perception, and self-worth with his subtle hints, unnecessary lying, blaming, accusing and denial.